-Students in Exercise Science develop a firm foundation of knowledge within the field that enables them to apply the scientific method of inquiry toward the improvement of the human condition.
-Additionally, students
+Provide a firm foundation of knowledge within the exercise science field that will enable students to apply the scientific method of inquiry.

-- develop their abilities to assess, analyze, evaluate, and predict from observation and sound data collection;
+Develop students' abilities to assess, analyze, and evaluate from observation and sound data collection;

-- learn to integrate ethical standards and differing values related to their future personal and professional lives;
+Expose students to ethical standards and differing values related to their future professional lives;

-- develop reasoned independence showing curiosity and leadership in the field of exercise science;
+Provide the opportunity for students to develop independence and leadership in the field of exercise science;

-- become prepared for further study within and outside of the field of exercise science.
+Prepare students for further study within and outside the field of exercise science.